Atlas-Engine/SocialPlus/README.md

 🚀 Cross-Realm Fix
 • You can now reliably invite friends playing on **other realms** directly from the Friends List.
-• Works for MoP WoW friends and Battle.net WoW clients.
 • Gives clear error messages when an invite is blocked.

 📦 INSTALLATION